taataa/tapspace/docs/api/index.md

 ## [tapspace](#tapspace).[interaction](#tapspaceinteraction).[WheelZoom](#tapspaceinteractionwheelzoom)(viewport, options)

 Wheel zoom interaction for viewports.
-Scale the viewport planes by mouse wheel.
+Scale the origin planes by mouse wheel.

 **Parameters:**
 - *viewport*
   - a Viewport.
 Get input form this component.
 - options, object with properties:
   - *center*
     - a Point.
 The center point for the scaling.
-TODO Defaults to the cursor position.
+Defaults to the cursor position.

 - [tapspace.interaction.WheelZoom:bind](#tapspaceinteractionwheelzoombind)
 - [tapspace.interaction.WheelZoom:unbind](#tapspaceinteractionwheelzoomunbind)